fostiropoulos/ablator/examples/README.md

 # Examples of usage training on locally on a Machine

 The examples in [run.py](run.py) can be used to prototype, develop and train locally on a VM.
+## TL;DR
+To execute the example of a ResNet experiment you can run:

+1. Locally: `python run.py --config config.yaml`

+2. Distributed: `python run.py --config mp_config.yaml --mp`
 ## Run